felangel/bloc/docs/coreconcepts.md

 Unfortunately, in the current state we won't be able to see any of these transitions unless we override `onTransition`.

-> `onTransition` is a method that can be overridden to handle every local `Transition`. `onTransition` is called before a Bloc's `state` has been updated.
+> `onTransition` is a method that can be overridden to handle every local Bloc `Transition`. `onTransition` is called just before a Bloc's `state` has been updated.

 ?> **Tip**: `onTransition` is a great place to add bloc-specific logging/analytics.